-Ohio State's Chase Young to miss next game, reportedly facing suspension over 'NCAA issue'
+Ohio State's Chase Young to miss next game, says eligibility issue stems from loan he received last year

-Ohio State star Chase Young will not play Saturday against Maryland as the athletics department investigates a possible NCAA violation, the school said in a statement.
+Ohio State star Chase Young said Friday his eligibility issue stems from a loan he received from a family friend last year which he said he repaid.

+Young, one of the nation’s top pass rushers, is set to miss Saturday’s game against Maryland and could be facing a bigger punishment should the NCAA rule he committed a violation.
+The junior released a statement on the matter.

 HOWARD UNIVERSITY FOOTBALL COACH ON LEAVE AFTER ALLEGATIONS OF ABUSIVE BEHAVIOR

+It’s unclear how much money he received or what the money was used for.

+Ohio State announced that Young would be out for the game against the Terrapins earlier Friday.

-“Ohio State’s Chase Young will not play in this Saturday’s game between the Buckeyes and the Maryland Terrapins due to a possible NCAA issue from 2018 that the Department of Athletics is looking into,” the statement read.
+“Ohio State’s Chase Young will not play in this Saturday’s game between the Buckeyes and the Maryland Terrapins due to a possible NCAA issue from 2018 that the Department of Athletics is looking into,” the school said in a statement.

 The Heisman Trophy contender could possibly miss the rest of the 2019 season and any bowl game or College Football Playoff game over the alleged violation, Letterman Row reported.